MicrosoftDocs/common-data-model-and-service/powerapps/data-platform-intro.md

 Each entity contains a set of records that users can create, read, update, and delete.
 You can create relationships between entities so that you can look up information in one entity based on a record in another entity.
 For example, you could create a custom entity to track events which a customer had attended.
 By adding the Customer to your custom entity as a lookup field, you establish a relationship between the two entities which can be leveraged in your app and in reporting.

-For information on purchasing a plan for using the Common Data Service, see [pricing and billing plans](pricing-billing-skus.md).
+For information on purchasing a plan for using the Common Data Service, see [Pricing info](pricing-billing-skus.md).

 ## Why use entities?